 Want to have your say and help to influence government policies?
 We regularly survey parents on a range of education topics through our Parent Insight Panel.
 Sign up today and start receiving surveys directly to your inbox.
 Help us to present parent voice to government and other interested parties so that the vital role of parents in education is represented.
 Find out more about the Parent Insight Panel and register here.

-Welsh government is seeking parents' views on handbook for home educators and draft statutory guidance to help local authorities identify children not at school and to ensure they are receiving a suitable education.
+Welsh government sought parents' views on handbook for home educators and draft statutory guidance to help local authorities identify children not at school and to ensure they are receiving a suitable education.

 Curriculum for Wales